kajetana/imageGenerationWithDiffusionModels.jl/docs/GETTINGSTARTED.md

 (imageGenerationWithDiffusio...) pkg> instantiate
 ```

-Inside the `example` folder you will find 2 executable use case scenarios, which are explained more in depth in the later parts of this guide
+Inside the `example` folder you will find 2 executable use case scenarios, which are explained more in depth in the later parts of this guide:

 ```
 example/